 Shipping Note: This item contains regulated chemicals and only ships Economy or Ground to a street address in the 50 US states.

-This kit allows you to differentiate bacteria using the Gram staining method.
-It includes Hucker's crystal violet, safranin counterstain, Gram's iodine stain, ethyl alcohol, 12 plain microscope slides, 100 coverslips, a medicine dropper, non-latex gloves, and our own study guide.
+Be confident you're getting a great value with this complete, 5-star-rated kit that is used to differentiate bacteria using the Gram staining method.
+It includes Hucker's crystal violet, safranin counterstain, Gram's iodine stain, ethyl alcohol, 12 plain microscope slides, 100 coverslips, a medicine dropper, non-latex gloves, and our own, well-reviewed study guide.

 Want to use this kit for a science fair project?
 See our experiment ideas below to get you started.